SorerBOT/cunit.h/README.md

 # cunit.h
-Like JUnit, but tiny, and written in C for C development.
+Like NUnit or JUnit, but tiny, and written in C for C development.

 ## How does it work?